ReactiveBayes/ReactiveMP.jl/docs/src/examples/hierarchical_gaussian_filter.md

 nothing #hide
 ```

-Lets plot our synthetic dataset.
+Let's plot our synthetic dataset.
 Lines represent our hidden states we want to estimate using noisy observations.

 ```@example hgf
 let